andreea-bodea/masters-thesis/README.md

 - Original texts with PII
 - Anonymized versions of the texts using different methods
 - RAG system responses for different questions
-- Evaluation metrics for responses
+- Evaluation results for responses

 The database schema includes:
 - Tables for storing text data with columns for different anonymization methods